25 Styles Covered

 #7

 The off-shoulder neckline sits below the shoulders, typically resting on the upper arms and exposing the shoulders and collarbone.
 This romantic, feminine style creates an elegant silhouette and is popular for both casual and formal occasions.
-It's particularly flattering for showcasing beautiful collarbones and creating a balanced look.
+It's particularly suited for showcasing beautiful collarbones and creating a balanced look.

 Key Characteristics